 Feel Better Today: Add More Tastes

-Have you ever eaten your way to the bottom of a bag of salt and vinegar potato chips only to find yourself feeling unsatisfied?
-Have you ever dug into a pint of Ben and Jerry’s, only to find yourself still craving something that’s missing?
+Have you ever eaten to the bottom of a bag of salt and vinegar potato chips only to find yourself unsatisfied?
+Have you ever dug into a pint of Ben and Jerry’s, only to find yourself craving something that’s missing?

-Ayurveda holds six tastes: sweet, sour, salty, bitter, pungent, and astringent.
+Ayurveda holds six tastes: sweet, sour, salty, bitter, spicy, and astringent.
 For optimum health, we need to taste them all every day.
 Each one has a specific energetic effect on the body.
 They can warm us up or cool us down.
 They can make us feel complacent or motivated.
-Taken together, the six tastes can lead the body and mind into perfect balance and create a sense of real satisfaction.
+Taken together, the six tastes can lead the body and mind into perfect balance and create a sense of absolute satisfaction.

-Sweet and salty may work well to instantly allay the anxiety (excess Vata) that comes with 24/7 multitasking.
+Sweet and salty may work well to instantly alleviate the anxiety (excess Vata) that comes with 24/7 multitasking.
 However, eating only these tastes and poor quality, to boot — has dire consequences for physical and mental health.

 Mixing It Up

 Getting all six tastes does not mean creating equality in volume: a little salt goes a long way.
 Nor does it mean having a six-course meal at every sitting.
 “Keep it simple,” recommends Patti Garland, a master Ayurvedic chef and owner of Bliss Kitchen in Palm Desert, California.
 “Eat leafy green vegetables every day, and drink a lassi.
 Play around with spices — turmeric, cumin, coriander, and fennel will expand your palate instantly.
 Add quick-cooking lentils, split mung beans, or red lentils to your diet.
 Have a whole grain.
 Put it all together in a bowl, or serve it in individual dishes in one sitting or over a day.
 Try to have your big meal at lunch when digestion is strongest.”

 Curry and rice is a favourite dish served at our dining hall.

 Moreover, whatever you are eating, pay attention.
-If you are craving food, ask yourself what it is you really want.
-Craving can come out of habit, or it can be telling you about something your body needs — which may not be food.
-For example, you could really be craving love and connection.
+If you are craving food, ask yourself what it is you want.
+Craving can come out of habit or tell you about something your body needs — which may not be food.
+For example, you could be craving love and connection.